zynthera/Hacker_instagrambot/README.md

 - **🔄 Dynamic Messages**: Automatically updates messages to keep content fresh.
 - **👥 Group Permissions**: Messages are sent only to authorized groups.
 - **✅ Task Assignment**: Assign and manage tasks for specific users within groups.
-- **📡 Auto-Generated Encryption Key**: Automatically generates a secure encryption key if not provided.
+- **🔑 Auto-Generated Encryption Key**: Automatically generates a secure encryption key if not provided.
 - **📞 Admin Contact**: Direct admin support for any inquiries or issues.
+- **📊 Streamlit Dashboard**: Monitor bot activity and logs in real-time via a web dashboard.

 ---